 SEPTEMBER KEY FIGURES

-§ The price index for residential properties for the weighted average of the eight capital cities fell 0.7% in the March quarter 2018.
-The index rose 2.0% through the year to the March quarter 2018.
+§ The price index for residential properties for the weighted average of the eight capital cities fell 1.5% in the September quarter 2018.
+The index fell 1.9% through the year to the September quarter 2018.

 TOTAL VALUE OF THE DWELLING STOCK